reactjs/react.dev/content/docs/reference-react-dom.md

 flushSync(callback)
 ```

-Force React to flush updates synchronously.
-This method is useful for being able to read the value of `state` immediately.
+Force React to flush any updates inside the provided callback synchronously.
+This method is useful for being able to read the result of those updates immediately.

 > Note:
 >
 > `flushSync` can have a significant impact on performance.
 Use sparingly.
+>
+> `flushSync` will force Suspense boundaries to show their `fallback` state.
 >
 > `flushSync` may also run pending effects and synchronously apply any updates they contain before returning.